 Spouse Beneficiary RMDs

-Note: If the original owner (your spouse) was required to take an RMD in the year in which he died, but he had not yet taken it, you’re required to take it for him — calculated in the same way it would be if he were still alive.
+Third, you’ll have to start taking required minimum distributions (RMDs) in the year in which the deceased account owner would have been required to take them.
+(If the original owner — your spouse — was required to take an RMD in the year in which he died, but he had not yet taken it, you’re required to take it for him, calculated in the same way it would be if he were still alive.)

 Inherited IRA: Non-Spouse Beneficiary

 When you inherit an IRA as a non-spouse beneficiary, the account works much like a typical IRA, with three important exceptions.